 By encouraging your team to track their work hours, you’ll be able to generate reports based on the time tracked, and instantly see what your team members are currently working on by glancing at the “Dashboard” section of the app.

-To manage your teams and projects from afar, you can use a project management tool that allows you to track the status of your tasks and projects and always remain up-to-date with your team’s progress.
+To manage your teams and projects from afar, you can opt for a productivity suite that’ll help you pair your time tracker with a project management tool and a team communication app.
+This way, you’ll be able to track the status of your tasks and projects, easily stay in touch with your team, and remain up-to-date with your team’s progress.

 Tip #5: Be understanding and patient